EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 One problem with the **PMT** method is that the smoooth-Hankel and APW basis set span nearly the same hilbert space.
 If you add too many plane waves the overlap matrix does not remain positive definite.
 Tightening the tolerances above helps, and so does increasing the fineness of the density mesh, as these points are also used for the PW expansion of the basis.
+(As a last resort, you can use the [*HAM_OVEPS**](/docs/input/inputfile/#ham) switch, but it is  better to reduceg the rank of one or the other basis sets.)

 **PWMODE=11** adds APWs in a standard way: envelope functions of the form <i>e</i><sup><i>i</i><b>(k+G)&middot;r</b></sup> are added to the smooth Hankel basis.
 You must specify the PW cutoffs.
 Here you can specify both the lower and upper since the smooth Hankels will cover most of the lower part of the space.